nicholascross/TerminalUI/README.md

 ## Example

-Run the interactive example (press 'q' or Ctrl-C to quit):
+The `TerminalUIExample` demonstrates a horizontal menu, a vertical list with multiple-selection support, a detail view, and a text input prompt.
+Use ↑/↓ (or ←/→ for the menu), Space to toggle selection, Enter to confirm selection(s), and Ctrl-D to submit input.
+Press 'q' or Ctrl-C to quit:

 ```sh
 swift run TerminalUIExample